 Humans can see better in the daytime and that’s why we work in the day and sleep at night.
-We have retina in our eyes which is light sensitive.
-This retina has two major cell namely rods and cones.
-Rods are expert at detecting movement in the dim light situation and cones are expert at seeing the colored light spectrum.
+We have a retina in our eyes that is light sensitive.
+This retina has two major cells namely rods and cones.
+Rods are experts at detecting movement in the dim light situation and cones are experts at seeing the colored light spectrum.
 In number we have rods 20 times more than the cones and, yet we are not able to see well in the dark!

 Infrared (IR) Light

 This is the closest to the visible light wavelength.
 Its wavelength ranges from 0.7 microns to 1.3 microns.

 This wavelength ranges from 1.3 microns to 3 microns.
 These two IR categories are vastly used for remote controls and other electronic equipment.

 Thermal infrared is the longest part of infrared which ranges from 3 microns to 30 microns.